Private image scanning

 --docker-password=registry-password

-- Configure Kvisor to scan private images using the image pull secret:
+1. Configure Kvisor to use this image pull secret:

 helm upgrade castai-kvisor castai-helm/castai-kvisor -n castai-agent \

-You can configure a single image pull secret to scan images from multiple registries and repositories.
-This is useful when your applications use images from different sources.
+You can configure a single image pull secret to scan images from multiple registries:

 cat <<EOF | kubectl apply -n castai-agent -f -